-What risk you are willing to take?
-Is the cost of purchasing disability insurance worth the peace of mind you will have, with some protection for your income if you become disabled for an extended period of time.
+Is the cost of purchasing disability insurance worth the peace of mind you'll have with some protection for your income if you become disabled?

 If you do end up deciding disability insurance is right for you, applying for it when you are young and healthy will likely result in lower premiums.